Lambster's River Reports

 The Chestatee and Noontootlua Farms Waters are clear Using 3x or 4x leaders is a must on these trophy creeks.
 BH Rubber legged stone flies Prince Nymphs, BH Olive wooly buggers will hook you up a fish.
 Tigh Lines!
-Stream is muddy! ...... no fishing!
+Stream is clear! ......
+Lets go fishing!

 For all your Custom Bass flie needs see ( The Fly Stop )

 If your using a 6,7 or 8 wt. fly rod use large white Zonkers, deSilver or Diggers Golden Boy size 6,8 with a sink line will produce you some nice fish.
 Top water action with white & blue Buggle bugs are catching Large Spotted Bass!
 Throwing Buzz baits early in the day then switch to soft baits in the later parts of the day, crank baits are catching Spotted Bass but also try zoom Swimmin fluke jr. ( white ice) and Culprit Motor oil shad worm 7 1/2 - The Bass are slamming these soft baits!